 The Pope's office, not the man, shares in the church's charism of infallibility.
 The Council of Florence has explained the filioque: THROUGH the Son, proceeding "eternally from both as from one principle and through one spiration."

 To this layman with no theological credentials, it’s long seemed that some Orthodox, in order to deny they’re really Catholic, will sound Pelagian about original sin and Lutheran about the Eucharist.

-There's no such thing as "the Orthodox Church."
+There is a fine Orthodox tradition.
+All of its doctrine is true: the first seven councils of our doctrine.
+There is no such thing as "the Orthodox Church."
 Their dioceses and ours are sisters; the Catholic Church of course has no sisters just like God doesn't have brothers.
 Together their dioceses don't equal a church.

 We can learn a lot from the Orthodox: grassroots traditionalism (don't modernize the services), the church at its best as the Church Local.
 As I like to say, everything in church polity is negotiable except the papacy and the episcopate, so Catholic/Orthodox dialogue is possible and desirable.
 Our shared way forward: a loose communion of local churches run by custom... that includes the Pope.
 But the schism is based on a lie: that we don't share the essentials of the faith (God, Christ, Trinity, hypostatic union, Mother of God, bishops, the Mass, and the option of using images), and that the Pope's office hasn't been a good caretaker of that faith.
 The schism was perpetuated by sultans, tsars, petty Balkan princes, and Communists to rip the church apart: the myth that Orthodoxy is a completely different religion.
 But it has never dogmatized anything un-Catholic and retains bishops and the Mass.
 Born Orthodox get the benefit of the doubt.
 The Orthodox are estranged Catholics.